raganwald-deprecated/Roweis/README.md

         gets: 'http://someserver.com/products/:_id'
       });

 In this sequence, `design_your_own_skateboard.haml` would contain a form that executes a POST to `#/new_skateboard'.
 The `new\_skateboard` controller would post that information to the server, and we assume that the JSON returned by the POST is going to include an `id`.
-The controller would then redirect to the `rad\_product` view, which would go back to the serevr to retrieve the skateboard's details and to display the new, totally rad skateboard using `rad\_product.haml`.
+The controller would then redirect to the `rad\_product` view, which would go back to the server to retrieve the skateboard's details and to display the new, totally rad skateboard using `rad\_product.haml`.

 **unobtrusive views**